A Trump Tweet Is At The Heart Of The Latest Challenge To Guantánamo Bay Detentions

 "Petitioners are ostensibly being held in connection with an ever-expanding 'war' against terrorism involving new actors bearing no actual connection to Al Qaeda or 9/11, which appears to have neither geographic, durational nor organizational constraints," the lawyers wrote.
 "The laws of war, permissive as they can be, did not contemplate such sweeping detention authority."

-Last February, a federal district judge in Washington rejected a detention challenge filed by Moath al-Alwi, who has been held at Guantánamo Bay since late 2001.
+Last February, a federal district judge in Washington rejected a detention challenge filed by Moath al-Alwi, who has been held at Guantánamo Bay since early 2002.
 Al-Alwi's lawyers argued that the fact that Obama in 2014 and 2015 announced that the US combat mission in Afghanistan was over meant that the government could no longer detain him.
 US District Judge Richard Leon wrote that he would defer to the executive branch's position that the US was still engaged in "active hostilities" against al-Qaeda, the Taliban, and their affiliates, regardless of what Obama had said.

 Al-Alwi is appealing that decision, and is not part of the petition filed Thursday.